fieldstrength/quantum-random/README.md

 ### Usage in Haskell code

-All user-facing functionality may be accessed from the `Quantum.Random` module, though a user can also opt to import particular constituent modules if only a subset of the functionality is needed.
+All user-facing functionality may be accessed from the `Quantum.Random` module, though a user can also just import particular constituent modules when only a subset of the functionality is needed.

 The most basic service is to retrieve data directly from ANU, which is provided by functions from the `Quantum.Random.ANU` module.
 There are two variants yielding either a list of bytes or a